-- 3.2 The Indian approach to the implementation of standards and codes is noteworthy in that it follows a systematic process.
+3.2 The Indian approach to the implementation of standards and codes is noteworthy in that it follows a systematic process.
 The process consists of the initial recognition, identification and taking on record of standards and codes in relevant areas.
-This is followed by in-depth assessment by independent experts of issues pertaining to the present status of applicability, relevance and the existing degree of compliance, the feasibility of compliance and the earmarking of the possible time frame for transition given the prevailing legal and institutional practices.
-It is also common to seek comparison of the levels of adherence in India, vis-à-vis industrialized and emerging economies, particularly to understand India's position and to prioritize actions on some of the more important codes and standards.
+This is followed by in-depth assessment of independent experts on issues pertaining to the present status of applicability, relevance and the existing degree of compliance, the feasibility of compliance and the earmarking of the possible time frame for transition, given the prevailing legal and institutional practices.
+It is also common to seek comparison of the levels of adherence in India vis-à-vis industrialised and emerging economies, particularly to understand India's position and to prioritise actions on some of the more important codes and standards.
 The process seeks to map out a comprehensive course of possible actions for achieving the best practices.
-This approach is put in the public domain through publication of Reports on each of the selected standards and codes. - 3.3 The next stage involves putting efforts for the widest possible dissemination of expert opinion on the subject in the form of the reports mentioned and by means of outreach programs like seminars and workshops.
-The objective is to obtain involvement and stimulation of interest among public- authorities and other stake holders in the debate and to garner a higher level of general awareness on the subject.
-This is to be followed by invitation of and consideration of inputs and feedback from relevant public and private sector organizations to enhance the sense of involvement and to build confidence.
-Such a participative and consultative approach is advocated to secure a convergence of viewpoints and, hence, favorable public disposition towards the necessity of change.
+This approach is put in the public domain through publication of Reports on each of the selected standards and codes.

+3.3 The next stage involves making efforts for the widest possible dissemination of expert opinion on the subject in form of reports mentioned and by means of outreach programmes like seminars and workshops.
+The objective is to obtain involvement and stimulation of interest among public authorities and other stake holders in the debate and garner a higher level of general awareness on the subject.
+This is to be followed by invitation of and consideration of inputs and feedback from relevant public and private sector organisations to enhance the sense of involvement and build confidence.
+Such a participative and consultative approach is advocated to secure convergence of viewpoints and, hence, favourable public disposition towards the necessity of change.